Lizzo proved that a catchy song can put you on the map, but her impact goes way beyond her music.

-This is a time when women are taking power back, when women in the public eye are choosing to be themselves and getting praise for it.
+This is a time when women are taking their power back, when women in the public eye are choosing to be themselves and getting praise for it.
 I believe that’s why people are drawn to Lizzo.

 If I’m honest, I wish I, and other women, had more of Lizzo’s attitude toward standards.
 I wish I was able to be proud of myself without the fear of what others thought.